a-karma/Bogor_Workshop/DAY_1/Session1.md

 ![Workshop-logo](../IM/LOGO_new.png)
-# Applications of Genomics in Wildlife Conservation - Day 1 - Session 1
+# Applications of Genomics in Wildlife Conservation

-## Basics concepts of command line programming
+## Day 1 - Session 1 - Basic concepts of command line programming

 ### Part 1: The filesystem